Students have the option to access your 1098-T form electronically and opt-out of postal delivery of the tax document.

 IRS Form 1098-T Information

 The American Opportunity Credit (replaced the Hope Scholarship credit in 2009) and the Lifetime Learning Credit, also referred to as education credits, were created by the Taxpayer Relief Act of 1997.
-The details of these and other higher education tax benefits associated with the Taxpayer Relief Act of 1997, including a description of qualifying expenses, can be found on the IRS website at https://www.irs.gov/individuals/students.
+The details of these and other higher education tax benefits associated with the Taxpayer Relief Act of 1997, including a description of qualifying expenses, can be found on the IRS website .

-In January each year Bridgewater State University will issue a Form 1098-T to each qualifying student indicating the amount paid for qualified tuition and related expenses during the previous calendar year, along with additional required information.
+In January of each year, Bridgewater State University will issue a Form 1098-T to each qualifying student indicating the amount paid for qualified tuition and related expenses during the previous calendar year, along with additional required information.
 The purpose of the 1098-T is to assist students in identifying tax credit qualifying expenses.
 BSU is prohibited from giving tax advice, please consult your tax advisor for assistance.

 The University is prohibited from offering any tax advice.